keeganl/orbit/README.md

 ### TODO:
 - [ ] Consistent way to pull URLs from firebase
+  - Push UIDs to arry along with filenames
   - Storing the users UID in Custom metadata
   - Search for UID
 - [ ] Caching data somehow